Skip to main content

 March 15

 With the accelerated online program, you'll gain a bachelor’s in General Studies, minor in Special Education and master of education in Special Education.
-Upon degree completion, you will be eligible for licensure in Special Education.
+Upon degree completion, you have completed an important step towards licensure in Special Education.

 As you earn your bachelor's and master's degree online, you’ll focus on individuals with disabilities in the context of family, culture, and community.
 You’ll explore developmentally appropriate practices, emergent curriculum, descriptive assessment, and problem-solving approaches to assist individuals with disabilities.
 You will learn online from an interdisciplinary group of faculty members with extensive experience as practitioners, professors and researchers.

-How does an accelerated online education program work?
+How does an accelerated online special education program work?

 The online degree programs M.Ed. in Special Education allows those with an associate’s degree in education or currently enrolled undergraduate students at UND an opportunity to complete the requirements for both the bachelor’s and master’s degrees at an accelerated pace.